9 Maintenance Goals to Improve Your Business’ Bottom Line

 Maintenance managers can make meaningful improvements to equipment reliability and maintenance operations by applying the SMART method to its maintenance goals.
 Here are nine examples of key goals to set to improve asset performance, reduce maintenance costs and ensure safety among team members and operators.

 Unexpected asset breakdowns and production downtime can be quite expensive for a company, so maintenance teams should look to reduce these occurrences as much as possible.
-While equipment downtime can’t always be avoided, setting goals ensuring assets are inspected and maintained can minimize downtime.
+While equipment downtime can’t always be avoided, setting goals ensuring assets are inspected and maintained can improve uptime.

 How to achieve this goal: Let’s say you wanted to reduce downtime by 20 percent within a certain amount of time.
 To accomplish this, you could create a maintenance program that involves routine inspections and repairs.
 Teams would then document and measure downtime to determine if that 20 percent goal is attainable and to ensure techs were qualified and trained on the necessary maintenance tasks and procedures.
 After a predetermined amount of time, team managers could then assess performance to determine next steps.